-6.4 Evaluation of Expressions.
+6.4 EVALUATION OF EXPRESSIONS.
 A part of an expression need be evaluated only if such action is necessary to establish the value of the expression.
 The rules for formation of expressions imply the binding strength of operators.
-It should be noted that the range of the subtraction operator is the term that immediately succeeds it.
+It should be noted that the range of the sub-traction operator is the term that immediately succeeds it.
 The evaluation may proceed according to any valid formation sequence (except as modified in the following paragraph).

 When two elements are combined by an operator, the order of evaluation of the elements is optional.
 If mathematical use of operators is associative, commutative, or both, full use of these facts may be made to revise orders of combination, provided only that integrity of parenthesized expressions is not violated.
+The results of different permissible orders of combination even though mathematically identical need not be computationally identical.
 The value of an integer factor or term is the nearest integer whose magnitude does not exceed the magnitude of the mathematical value represented by that factor or term.
 The associative and commutative laws do not apply in the evaluation of integer terms containing division, hence the evaluation of such terms must effectively proceed from left to right.